 A Little History: Primary Sources and References

-William Bernstein on the History of Trade, podcast on EconTalk
+William Bernstein on the History of Trade, podcast on EconTalk, April 2008.

 William Bernstein talks with EconTalk host Russ Roberts about the history of trade.
 Drawing on the insights from his recent book, A Splendid Exchange: How Trade Shaped the World, Bernstein talks about the magic of spices, how trade in sugar explain why Jews ended up in Manhattan, the real political economy of the Boston Tea Party and the demise of the Corn Laws in England.
 The discussion closes with the political economy of trade today and the interaction between trade and income inequality.

-Nye on Wine, War and Trade, podcast on EconTalk
+Nye on Wine, War and Trade, podcast on EconTalk.
+May 2008.

 John Nye of George Mason University talks with EconTalk host Russ Roberts about his book, War, Wine, and Taxes.
 The conversation covers the history of Britain and France’s trade policy, why the British drink beer and why Ricardo’s example of Britain trading wool for Portuguese wine is bizarre.
 Nye turns the traditional story on its head–he argues that France was more of a free trader than Britain and that the repeal of the Corn Laws was not the dividing line between Britain’s protectionist past and free trade future.
 At the end of the discussion, Nye emphasizes the importance of domestic free trade for economic growth.